-Ms. Brunner next addressed the proposed Ordinance.
-This ordinance is being brought before the Committee by staff as a response to a recent ZBA interpretation that the use of the phrase "a building" in the setbacks and the Build-To Dimensional definitions means the first building on a lot.
-Ms. Brunner stated this is a big departure from how Keene has approached setbacks for about 100 years.
-While the intent was for setbacks to apply to all buildings, the ZBA has interpreted that using the phrase "a building" in the definition muddies the waters.
-The ZBA has asked staff to clarify that language.
-As a result, staff are bringing the item before the PB-PLD Committee with the proposal to make it clear that the setbacks apply to all buildings on a lot.
-Unless the LDC expressly provides an exception, if there is a setback listed, all structures on the lot have to comply with it.
+- 111 Ms. Brunner next addressed the proposed ordinance.
+This ordinance is being brought before the - 112 Committee by Staff as a response to a recent ZBA interpretation that the use of the phrase "a - building" in the setbacks and the Build-To Dimensional definitions means the first building on a - lot.
+Ms. Brunner stated this is a big departure from how Keene has approached setbacks for about - 115 100 years.
+While the intent was for setbacks to apply to all buildings, the ZBA has interpreted - that using the phrase "a building" in the definition muddles the waters.
+The ZBA has asked Staff - to clarify that language.
+As a result, Staff is bringing the item before the PB-PLD Committee - with the proposal to make it clear that the setbacks apply to all buildings on a lot.
+Unless the - LDC expressly provides an exception, if there is a setback listed, all structures on the lot have to - comply with it.

 For the Build-To Dimensions, however, as discussed at the last meeting, there was some desire to have more flexibility with those dimensions.
-Ms. Brunner stated the Build-To Dimensions are new for Keene, but as staff walk through inquiries with applicants, the Build-To Zone dimensional requirements do have the potential to limit development on a lot in certain circumstances.
+Ms. Brunner stated the Build-To Dimensions are new for Keene, but as Staff walk through inquiries with applicants, the Build-To Zone dimensional requirements do have the potential to limit development on a lot in certain circumstances.
 Staff would like to bring in more flexibility.

 Ms. Brunner stated the ordinance O-2025-20 proposes that the Build-To Dimensional requirements would only apply to principal buildings or structures and would make it so that accessory structures do not have to be located in the Build-To Zone, which would provide a lot more flexibility for property owners in the Downtown Zoning Districts.

+provide a lot more flexibility for property owners in the Downtown Zoning Districts.

 For example, an applicant came to the Community Development Department with an inquiry to add a Conex box to their site, and the current regulations would require the box to be located right up against the street, which is actually something the City would rather not have.
 The City would rather have the box at the back of the lot, where it would not be easily visible from the sidewalk.

 This would also give more flexibility for principal buildings or structures to be located outside of the Build-To Zone when it is not feasible to place it inside the Build-To Zone.